grocsvs/grocsvs/README.rst

 To run in parallel on a single machine, use ``cluster_type":"multiprocessing"`` and specify the desired number of ``processes``.

+To override the cluster options in the configuration.json file, use ``--local`` to specify single-core mode or ``--multiprocessing`` to specify running in parallel using all cores on a single machine.

 3. Run GROC-SVs
 """""""""""""""